-TRIALS
+ERPS TRIALS

 We will add earlier trials during next session.

 During the ERPS trial in Singapore in 2015, conducted by the Maritime and Port Authority of Singapore (MPA), Furuno and Tideland, and the first in a busy harbour, the use of the eRacon in frequency agile mode (the normal racon mode, compared to fixed frequency mode) failed.
 This seemed similar to other reports of racons performing poorly in busy harbours, where limited to no response due to vessel position was an issue.
 To quantify this issue, an experiment to survey radar traffic was designed.
 A test eRacon was made available to capture the survey data.
 It was observed that radar frequencies seemed to be clumped around a small number of frequencies and there may be many radars on the same frequency.